rmtew/peasauce/README.md

 #### Bugs

 * Disassembly: Instruction "move.l $(4.w), a6" is interpreted as referring to offset 4 in executables.
 This is a more general problem that creates a label for each absolute address.
+* Disassembly: Instruction "JMP (lbL0057B4,PC,D1.W*1)" is interpreted as lbL0057B4 being a valid jump address and an attempt is made to disassemble there.
 * Metadata: If address lies outside known segment address ranges, only accept last block address + last block length as only valid address of that type.
 Others not labeled.
 * Metadata: If a code is being processed, and it overruns its block, take the spilt part of the next block.
 Ensure mid-match labels are dealt with.
 * Metadata: Label placement should consider the case where a value happens to match a known address, like how Resource has #START+$50, where that might actually be $50 or whatever.